At a Glance: Best AR 15 Lower Vise Blocks

-Here are some tips to help you assemble your AR-15 lower better, safer, and faster while using a lower vise block.
+Here are some tips to help you assemble your AR 15 lower better, safer, and faster while using a lower vise block.
 It is advised to follow these steps when building your own AR-15 lower receiver.
-For a visual aid check out this video.

 - First, install a magazine catcher into your lower.
 It will help you later to keep the lower receiver on the lower vise block without touching the vise jaws.

-- Second, work on the trigger as you will need to move the lower receiver around for this step when placing the trigger through the lower as well as inserting pins on the side of the lower.
+- Work on the trigger as you will need to move the lower receiver around for this step when placing the trigger through the lower as well as inserting pins on the side of the lower.